 OF VISUAL ART

 Fine art in Russia dates back to the Stone Age.
 The earliest known work of Russian/Ukrainian art is the Venus of Kostenky (c.23,000-22,000 BCE), a mammoth bone carving of a female figure, discovered in Kostenky (Kostienki), dating from the Gravettian culture.
-A similar piece of prehistoric sculpture, carved out of limestone rock was discovered nearby, dating from about 23,000 BCE.
-Two other items of Russian prehistoric art include the Venus of Garagino (c.22,000 BCE), a volcanic rock carving of a female with a huge belly, dating from the Gravettian Period, was unearthed in the Ukraine, and a mammoth ivory carving of a female figure, dating to 21,000 BCE was found near Lake Baikal in Siberia.
+A similar piece of prehistoric sculpture, carved out of limestone rock was discovered at the same site.
+Other items of Russian prehistoric art from the Gravettian era include the Venus of Gagarino (c.20,000 BCE), the Avdeevo Venuses (c.20,000 BCE), and an ivory carving known as the Mal'ta Venuses (20,000 BCE) from near Lake Baikal in Siberia.
 Magdalenian art in Russia is exemplified by the Kapova Cave Paintings in the Shulgan-Tash Preserve, Bashkortostan, in the southern Urals.